Luke-yuliu/luke-yuliu.github.io/about.md

 permalink: /about/
 ---

-Deliver better quality software solutions via lean approach, continuous improvement, and continuous learning.
-Inspired to be a full stack tester.
+Inspired to be a black belt as a #Kungfu Tester. #KungfuTesting

 ### More Information

-Keen learner loves to learn and share.
+Deliver better quality solutions via a lean approach, continuous improvement, continuous learning and powered by my tester mindset.

 ### Contact me